 The tax withheld from your RRSP is a set amount your bank holds back to pay these tax liabilities.
 If you pay more withholding tax than the income tax you owe for the year, the CRA will send a tax return check.
 If your income tax is higher than the tax withheld, you will need to make an additional tax payment.

 How do I Avoid Tax on RRSP Withdrawals?

 RRSP withdrawals, no matter what the situation, are subject to taxes.
 Whether it be income taxes or withholding taxes, any withdrawal requires taxation.
 Even during retirement, your withdrawals have taxes.
 Your RRSP withdrawals during retirement count as retirement income, which is taxable money.
 Since your tax rate may be lower during retirement, the taxes will be less compared to an early withdrawal.

 While most advisors tell you not to make early withdrawals since it has tax penalties, there are two scenarios where you can avoid this.
-There are also other consequences to early withdrawals including losing your contribution room and tax-free compounding.
+There are also other consequences to early withdrawals including losing your contribution room and tax-free compounding (see also how to make best of your contribution room as you can).
 Two situations that are not subject to tax when withdrawing your money include:

 Home Buyer’s Plan

 The HBP allows eligible clients and their spouses to withdraw money to pay for a down payment or building of their first house.
 You are able to withdraw up to $35,000 from your RRSP that is not subject to income tax or withholding tax.
 You must repay the funds withdrawn within 15 years of borrowing.
 Since the withdrawal money requires repayment, you technically will still need to pay tax.

 While there are no tax penalties when withdrawing under the HBP, you may still need to pay withholding tax later on.
 If you want to get around this you may want to seek professional advice or transfer your funds during retirement to an RRIF.
 When withdrawing the minimum amount, you are not subject to withholding tax.